 KPI Cards with Core Matrix Visual

-Published Categorized as Power BI, SVG 5 Comments on KPI Cards with Core Matrix Visual
+Published Categorized as Core Visuals, Power BI, SVG 5 Comments on KPI Cards with Core Matrix Visual

 I came across a Power BI report in development that had 127 visuals (with 107 of them being KPI Cards) on a page.
 It took a while to load (between 10545 – 17910 ms) however, this particular report was designed for print.